 Yvonne Wan, certified social cultural anthropologist appointed Douglas Hebert as the main artist and internship coach for Focus Comic.
 Douglas Hebert is an award winning professional artist and also Elementary School Art teacher who has experience in teaching kids including those with autism.
 He teaches over 1,500 art students a year and having been providing one to one coaching to the Focus interns.
 He is also a well respected board member of the Arizona Artist Guild.

-We appointed two interns to look after the community page within Focus Comic.
+We appointed two interns to look after the community page within Focus Comic in 2018.
 Congratulations to:

 - Malekith George who is 12 years old and an aspiring artist.